teqfw/http2/README.md

-# repo-tmpl-mod
+# @teqfw/http2

-Template repoitory to create repos for Tequila modules.
+Teq-plugin to use HTTP/2 server in teq-apps.